time4Wiley/claude-flow/docs/fixes/timezone-issue-246.md

 ## Problem Description

+Users worldwide reported that hive-mind creation times were not reflecting their local timezone.
+For example:
+- Users in AEST (Australian Eastern Standard Time) saw UTC instead of AEST
+- Users in EST (Eastern Standard Time) saw UTC instead of EST
+- Users in JST (Japan Standard Time) saw UTC instead of JST
-Users reported that hive-mind creation times were not reflecting their local timezone.
-For example, users in AEST (Australian Eastern Standard Time) were seeing UTC times instead of their local time, causing confusion about when sessions were actually created.
+- All international users were seeing UTC times instead of their local time, causing confusion about when sessions were actually created.

+**This was a universal issue affecting all non-UTC users globally.**

 ## Root Cause